americanexpress/one-app/docs/articles/Getting-Started.md

 When you start using child modules, `one-app-runner` can include multiple local modules when it's configured to accept them.
-`one-app-bundler` can have it's `webpack` config extended along with other options.

 > #### More Info
 >